infomongo/infomongo.github.io/ux-design/empower-retirement.md

 <p class="caption">navigational “boxes”</p>

 This wasn’t very flexible, and it was poorly designed or implemented. **Only the "learn more" links were clickable**.
-Neither the photos nor the headlines, the white text on transparent red, were clickable.
+A better design would have made the whole box clickable, or at least the photo and headline.

 ### Pages Without Useful Content